-JetPack – I’m using this solely for its related post feature, which offloads the processing to a separate server.
+- JetPack – I’m using this mainly for its related post feature, which offloads the processing to a separate server.
 Other related posts plugin are extremely database intensive, and are actually banned from most many WordPress hosts.
 I also like their SSO and protection services.

 So there you go – a big list of everything that I use to run this blog!
 Of course there are also some custom functionality, like the ingredients listing, that I hand coded, so if you’re interested in those, or any features you see on this blog, let me know!

 If you have anything you use for your blog that you think is AH-mazing, please share!
 Or better yet, I encourage you to write your own website blueprint post to share your knowledge with fellow bloggers!
 Remember, sharing is caring!